rnadanadia/Clustering_Enron/README.md

    - [ ] Deadline : 2 model run  and comparing/ analysing both models outcome based on visulaization (improve model if required)

    ***Jobdesk***
-   - [X] Tim : get AgglomerativeClustering to work for the whole dataset
+   - [X] Tim : Get AgglomerativeClustering to work for the whole dataset and review the LDA codes to improve the code
-   - [X] Kivanc :
+   - [X] Kivanc : Implemented the KMeans Clustering for whole dataset
-   - [X] Anjali :
+   - [X] Anjali : Topic modelling visualisation and start the user interface
-   - [X] Nadia : Better visualization of the data
+   - [X] Nadia : Better visualisation of the data

      ***Challenge for today***
+   - Tim : Hyperparameter tuning of LDA model
+   - Kivanc : Mananging whole dataset
+   - Anjali : Challenge in model output
+   - Nadia : Got some error for visualisation
+   -
 ### 4. Thursday
+ ***Next day goal **
+ - Preparing the user interface

    ***General***
    - [ ] Brainstorming at 09.00 and 12.00
    - [ ] Deadline : User interface